Will Pure Storage Inc. (PSTG) meet earnings estimates this quarter?

 Sponsored

-As well, it is important to consider PSTG stock ratios such as price-to-sales, which is currently 4.15.PSTG’s price to book ratio for the most recent quarter was 12.13, resulting in an 7.13 price to cash per share for the period.
+As well, it is important to consider PSTG stock ratios such as price-to-sales, which is currently 4.24.PSTG’s price to book ratio for the most recent quarter was 12.17, resulting in an 7.30 price to cash per share for the period.

 How does Pure Storage Inc. (PSTG) stock rate among analysts?
 Buy, sell, or hold?